 The result should match the original matrix A1:B2.
 This is a useful check because it confirms both the role of the identity matrix and the way MMULT preserves the input when the second matrix is MUNIT(2).

-In cell F3, multiply matrix A1:B2 by MUNIT(2) and confirm the result matches the original matrix.
+In cell D10, multiply matrix A1:B2 by MUNIT(2) and check that the matrix stays unchanged.

 A larger example makes the output shape more obvious.